LinkedInLearning/machine-learning-with-python-logistic-regression-3211129/README.md

-# Machine Learning with Python: Logistic Regeression
+# Machine Learning with Python: Logistic Regression
-This is the repository for the LinkedIn Learning course `Machine Learning with Python: Logistic Regeression`.
+This is the repository for the LinkedIn Learning course Machine Learning with Python: Logistic Regression .
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Machine Learning with Python: Logistic Regression ][lil-thumbnail-url]

+Are you looking for a practical way to use machine learning to solve complex real-world problems?
+Logistic regression is an approach to supervised machine learning that models selected values to predict possible outcomes.
+In this course, Notre Dame professor Frederick Nwanganga provides you with a step-by-step guide on how to build a logistic regression model using Python.
+Learn hands-on tips for collecting, exploring, and transforming your data before you even get started.
+By the end of this course, you’ll have the technical skills to know when and how to design, build, evaluate, and effectively manage a logistic regression model all on your own.<br><br>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.